 - If your advisor doesn’t have a statement, these guidelines for communicating with your advisor can help you identify questions to ask so you have a better understanding of the expectations for both you and your advisor.

-Advisors Collaborate on Your Academic and Professional Development
+Collaborating on Academic and Professional Development

 Through all stages of your academic career, you will be communicating with your advisor about your career goals and your progress through your graduate program.